Michael-Nester/CSC461-ML-Final-Project/progressReport/Preliminaries.md

 The next steps from here will be to try to fine tune this model.

 After implementing dynamic thresholding, the results were notably more accurate.
+The model seems to still struggle with images containing a lot of noise, or of subjects with glasses.

 ![](../iris2.1.jpg) ![](../iris2.2.jpg) ![](../iris2.3.jpg) ![](../iris2.4.jpg)